 With Morello, I find a distinct similarity with Van Halen.
 Van Halen’s albums always included a song that catered to the guitar players.
 And Morello did the same thing on RATM.
 He always added a new or exciting guitar bit to one of the songs that made listeners truly tune in and try to figure out what he was doing.

-At the cusp of reaching my teenage years, my grandparents resided just a block away from Franklin in Bronson Canyon.
+At the cusp of my teenage years, my grandparents lived just a block from Franklin in Bronson Canyon.
 They would ruminate and share their tales of finishing dinner and strolling down Hollywood Boulevard; they would continue their stroll westward toward what is now the TCL Chinese Theatre, formerly Grauman’s Chinese Theatre, where they indulged in window shopping.
 The notion that Hollywood Boulevard was once an enchanting destination for an evening walk struck me with awe, even at my tender age.

 The authentic urban charm, nostalgically recalled by some New Yorkers in Times Square, had already found a formidable counterpart in Hollywood Boulevard.
 For valid reasons, this iconic image of the street resonated strongly with Los Angeles residents.
 It persisted through the years, despite the emergence of trendy restaurants and hotels nearby, as they attempted to encapsulate contemporary coolness in their guest rooms and rooftop bars.
 While Angelenos have returned to Hollywood for various aspects of life and leisure, I was intrigued to discover if the same sentiment extended specifically to Hollywood Boulevard.
-To unravel this, I initiated my exploration by parking in front of my grandparents’ former residence, where my grandfather once swept away the aftermath of passionate coitus left by those cruising the boulevard.
+To unravel this, I began by parking in front of my grandparents’ former residence, where my grandfather once swept away the aftermath of passionate coitus left by those cruising the boulevard.

 Strolling down Canyon towards Franklin, I intentionally slowed down, taking in the Craftsman-style homes along the street.
 Many of these residences outshine their more conventional counterparts, featuring second floors and expansive footprints.
 Meticulous restoration efforts along this stretch evoke a sense of pride akin to a row of elegant wedding cakes neatly arranged on a table.
 These homes represent another aspect of old Hollywood, where the past gracefully steps forward, rivaling, if not surpassing, the allure of the present.